dangarmat/dangarmat.github.io/_posts/2018-09-10-Heatmaps-For-Deep-Learning.md

 #3  n01871265            tusker 0.07210348
 ```

 Shaded parts of this photo have at least some activation to class African_elephant.
-This shows its face and nearby foliage help distinguish it from an Indian elephant and other classes like a strawberry or an aircraft carrier.
+These show the elephant's face and nearby foliage are what distinguish it from an Indian elephant and other classes, like a strawberry or an aircraft carrier.
 Parts of the photo that have 0 activation on the corresponding heatmap show up as non-shaded, which can be verified from a visualization of the activation heatmap:

 ![af_el_1_hm](https://dgarmat.github.io/images/African_elephant_1_heatmap.png "af_el_1_hm")